pnkvalavala/repochat/README.md

    streamlit run app.py
    ```

-2. You can input the GitHub repository link you want to discuss.
+2. You can now input the GitHub repository link.

 3. Repochat will fetch all the files from the repository and store them in a folder named "cloned_repo."
 It will then split the files into smaller chunks and calculate their embeddings using the Sentence Transformers model, specifically [sentence-transformers/all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2).